imcagla/imcagla.github.io-/README.md

-# Tic-Tac-Toe Game
+### Tic-Tac-Toe Game

 <a href="https://imcagla.github.io/imcagla.github.io-tic-tac-toe/" target="_blank" >Click here to play!</a> 🎮

-Possible updates:
+#Possible updates:
--Player cannot start playing before selecting the side.
+  * Player cannot start playing before selecting the side.
--Need a start again button for the tied game.
+  * Need a start again button for the tied game.
--Players cannot click on the already clicked sections.
+  * Players cannot click on the already clicked sections.